16-04-2026

 Differences compared to Chemical Spectrophotometry

-When Color Spectrophotometry is used
+When Colour Spectrophotometry is used

 This technology is essential in several fields: